 Microsoft Resume Assistant

-Microsoft and LinkedIn have announced that Office 365 users will be able to use LinkedIn data to review resume examples, customize their resumes, get professional assistance, and connect with recruiters.
-Here's more information on availability and how Resume Assistant works.
+Office 365 users can use LinkedIn data to review resume examples, customize their resumes, get professional assistance, and connect with recruiters.
+Here's information on how Resume Assistant works.

 Resume Assistant uses profiles from LinkedIn as examples for creating a new resume.
 If you want to keep your profile information from being shown in Word, here's how to adjust your privacy settings.